 - The cost of the packaging.
 Customized and non-standard packaging is appealing to make your products stand out from the rest, but standard packaging is much more affordable.

-In the competitive industry of dietary supplements, labeling is extremely important.
+In the competitive industry of dietary supplements, supplement label design is extremely important.
 A great design can make your brand stand out from the rest and, more importantly, the right design can help you appeal to your specific niche customer, ultimately leading to increased brand loyalty and sales.

 Some supplement manufacturers have experience with label design and will help you design labels and other aspects of your brand, including your logo, colors, and fonts.
 You can also hire your own label designer, but if you do, you’ll want to make sure the designer has experience with supplement labels.
 Your designer should be familiar with FDA and GMP regulations so your supplement facts and product label are compliant.